morgen-peschke/trans-factsheet/README.md

     * Calls for trans bathroom bills are **fearmongering**, plain and simple.
-    * To add additional context in the case of Massachusetts, [a different study](https://pubmed.ncbi.nlm.nih.gov/26219197/) sampled 452 transgender people in Massachusetts and found that 65% of respondents experienced discrimination/harassment in public accomodations, part of which includes discrimination in bathrooms.
+    * To add additional context in the case of Massachusetts, [a different study](https://pubmed.ncbi.nlm.nih.gov/26219197/) sampled 452 transgender people in Massachusetts and found that 65% of respondents experienced discrimination/harassment in public accommodations, part of which includes discrimination in bathrooms.
 This is in spite of the limited anti-discrimination laws that exist in the state.
 This would suggest that **in Massachusetts, it would be more productive to focus on transgender discrimination than it would be to block them from certain restrooms**.
 * [Bianco 15](https://www.mic.com/articles/114066/statistics-show-exactly-how-many-times-trans-people-have-attacked-you-in-bathrooms)
-    * **Zero reported cases of transgender people harrassing cisgender people** in the bathroom, according to multiple organizations
+    * **Zero reported cases of transgender people harassing cisgender people** in the bathroom, according to multiple organizations
     * **[Experts agree](https://www.mediamatters.org/sexual-harassment-sexual-assault/15-experts-debunk-right-wing-transgender-bathroom-myth)
       that bathroom bills are unsubstantiated** and driven by fearmongering
     * Suggests that [bathroom bills perpetuate violence against transgender people](https://web.archive.org/web/20180415202721/https://williamsinstitute.law.ucla.edu/wp-content/uploads/Herman-Gendered-Restrooms-and-Minority-Stress-June-2013.pdf) by placing them in discriminatory situations
 * [British Social Attitudes: Swales & Attar Taylor 17](https://www.bsa.natcen.ac.uk/latest-report/british-social-attitudes-34/moral-issues.aspx)
-    * Regardless of baseless fear mongering, **most people in the UK are fine with transitioned transgenders using the restroom of their gender** -_ _"_Women tend to be more comfortable with this than men, with 72% of women saying they are "very" or "quite comfortable" with a transgender woman using a female toilet, compared with 64% of men saying they are comfortable with a transgender man using male toilets.
+    * Regardless of baseless fearmongering, **most people in the UK are fine with transitioned transgenders using the restroom of their gender** -_ _"_Women tend to be more comfortable with this than men, with 72% of women saying they are "very" or "quite comfortable" with a transgender woman using a female toilet, compared with 64% of men saying they are comfortable with a transgender man using male toilets.
 Around 1 in 6 (14% of women, and 15% of